-We use repurchase agreements to finance our securities investments, which may expose us to risks that could result in losses.
+If we were to use repurchase agreements to finance our securities investments, we may be exposed to risks that could result in losses.

-We use repurchase agreements as a form of leverage to finance our securities investments, and the proceeds from repurchase agreements generally are invested in additional securities.
+We may use repurchase agreements as a form of leverage to finance our securities and loan investments, and the proceeds from repurchase agreements generally are invested in additional securities.
 There is a risk that the market value of the securities acquired from the proceeds received in connection with a repurchase agreement may decline below the price of the securities underlying the repurchase agreement that we have sold but remain obligated to repurchase.
 Repurchase agreements also involve the risk that the counterparty liquidates the securities we delivered to it under the repurchase agreements following the occurrence of an event of default under the applicable repurchase agreement by us.
 In addition, there is a risk that the market value of the securities we retain may decline.
 If the buyer of securities under a repurchase agreement were to file for bankruptcy or experiences insolvency, we may be adversely affected.
-Furthermore, our counterparty may require us to provide additional margin in the form of cash, securities or other forms of collateral under the terms of the derivative contract.
+Furthermore, lenders may require us to provide additional margin in the form of cash, securities or other forms of collateral under the terms of the contract, and if we fail to resolve such margin calls when due, the lenders may exercise remedies, including taking ownership of the assets securing the applicable obligations.
 Also, in entering into repurchase agreements, we bear the risk of loss to the extent that the proceeds of the repurchase agreement are less than the value of the underlying securities.
 In addition, the interest costs associated with repurchase agreement transactions may adversely affect our results of operations and financial condition, and, in some cases, we may be worse off than if we had not used such instruments.